crew/dds-client/README.md

 2. Core Display cycling functionality (Display running through the slides)

 ** Server **
-1. WP to Server communication (JSON parsing and then acting upon that information)
+1. 1WP to Server communication (JSON parsing and then acting upon that information)

 Moar functionality